This post is part of the series Malaysia

 You can find my latest blog post here:

-Visiting the Batu Caves was an awesome experience to me, having in mind my almost missing background knowledge of Hinduisms.
-The daily trip to this Holy place provided a different light on my understanding about the Hinduism as a whole.
-My curiosity has inspired me to read more about it and has opened a new perception about this culture and its beliefs.
+Visiting the Batu Caves was an awesome experience for me, having in mind my almost missing background knowledge of Hinduisms.
+The daily trip to this Holy place provided a different light on my understanding of the Hinduism as a whole.
+My curiosity has inspired me to read more about it and has opened a new perception of this culture and its beliefs.

 Getting to Batu Caves

 Batu Caves are absolutely easy to reach!
 Take the KTM Kumuter Train from the main Station Bukit Bintang – it will cost you 2 RM for a one-way journey and approximately 30 min ride.
 Another option is to take a taxi/Uber/Grab car for about RM 25 (one-way).
 But taking a taxi back to KL could be much trickier as it will cost more than 40 RM… Therefore I would recommend you to travel by the KTM Komuter – a very modern and air-conditioned ride for less than 0,50 €!

 The Batu Caves is a Hindu complex of three main caves and a few smaller ones, which are located on a 400 million-year-old limestone hill.
 The main caves are the Temple Cave, the Dark Cave and the Art Gallery Cave.
 Inside all the caves you’ll be able to see various Hindu shrines and statues.
 The most prominent of all is the 43 m tall statue of Lord Murugan (the Hindu God of war), who is proudly “protecting” the whole complex.
 Many of the shrines inside the cave are also related to the story of Lord Murugan’s victory over the demon Soorapadam.